SeanMcAuliffe/seng440_cordic/README.txt

 been provided.
 There are two modes of operation.

 The build process was tested on the SENG440 lab machine (seng440.ece.uvic.ca), and makes use of the following executables provided by that environment:

+    - /bin/bash
     - /usr/bin/gcc
     - /opt/bin/arm-linux-gcc

 Versions:

+    - GNU bash, version 4.2.46(2)-release (x86_64-redhat-linux-gnu)
     - gcc (GCC) 4.8.5 20150623 (Red Hat 4.8.5-44)
     - arm-none-linux-gnueabi-gcc (Sourcery G++ Lite 2008q3-72) 4.3.2